bixb922/crank-organ/doc-software/README.md

 ## Power management settings

 Maximum polyphony allowed: Since the battery fuse or current protection may shut down the battery if the consumption is too high, this limits the maximum solenoids that can be on at a certain time.
 The oldest note gets turned off (shortened a bit) if the maximum is exceeded.
 Calculate this number by dividing the maximum current less 10% by the current consumption of each solenoid, and truncate to the previous integer.
+Does not apply to RC servos (the limit for RC servis is not how many are on but how many are moving).

 USB power pack heartbeat: Some USB power packs need some current every now and then to remain turned on.
 This option will activate a random solenoid to achieve a minimal consumption.